 No, the future I’m interested in is the one that involves Apple ResearchKit.
 It’s basically a way to leverage the big data being created by the hundreds of millions of iPhone users around the world.
 Anyone can now download an app to monitor their disease or – surprisingly enough – see how others are doing.
 It’s a bit better than searching WebMD to see if you have symptoms, too.

 “iOS apps already help millions of customers track and improve their health.
 With hundreds of millions of iPhones in use around the world, we saw an opportunity for Apple to have an even greater impact by empowering people to participate in and contribute to medical research,” said Jeff Williams, Apple’s senior vice president of Operations.
 “ResearchKit gives the scientific community access to a diverse, global population and more ways to collect data than ever before.”

-The future is bright for healthcare and fitness in general thanks to private companies like Apple tackling big problems because, let’s face it, there’s a lot of money to make by being a big player in healthcare.
+The future is bright for healthcare and fitness in general thanks to private companies like Apple tackling big problems because, let’s face it, there’s a lot of money to make by being a big player in healthcare, there is also new Private Medical Insurance options for everyone.
 You don’t see a lot of ‘mom and pop’ health insurance companies, do you?

 Let’s talk about Crowd Collection

 Anyway, what interests me about ResearchKit is that it’s ushered in a new style of tackling enormous problems.
 Forget crowdfunding or crowdsourcing, this new approach could be called ‘crowdcollection’ where massive stores of data are analyzed and extrapolated thanks to huge computing power now in the cloud.
 It would unlock the ability to apply big data approaches to issues like education, politics, etc. Here are a few industries that could be shaken up by taking a ResearchKit approach: